lindbrook/cholera/docs/notes/references.md

 John Broich.
 2013. *London: Water and the Making of the Modern City*.
 Pittsburgh: University of Pittsburgh Press.

+David Cannadine.
+2017. *Victorious Century: The United Kingdom, 1800-1906*.
+New York: Viking.

 Muriel E. Chamberlain.
 1983. *Lord Aberdeen: A political biography*.
 New
 York: Longman.